 When does the LTI vest?
 The number of rights which convert to Stockland securities is determined at the end of the three year performance period based on the Board's assessment of actual performance against the applicable performance hurdles, as advised by an independent external consultant.
 For grants made prior to FY13, 100% of any rights which convert to securities following the three year performance period immediately vest.
-For grants from FY13, 50% of rights will be subject to an additional twelve month vesting requirement post the performance period subject to continued employment with Stockland.
-Vested securities are also subject to a seven year holding lock following vesting so that they may only be traded subject to approval of the Board or its delegated authority.
-What happens if an Executive leaves Stockland?
+For grants from FY13, 50% of right employment with Stockland. s will be subject to an additional twel ve month vesting requirement post the performance period subject to continued Vested securities are also subject to delegated authority. to a seven year holding lock following vesting so that they may only be tr aded subject to approval of the Board or its What happens if an Executive eaves Stockland?
 Any unvested rights lapse.
-The Board retains discretion to review this in certain circumstances where termination is Stockland initiated such as redundancy or mutually agreed resignation.
-Are rights which convert to securities post the At the Board's discretion, post the release of Stockland's annual results, securities which convert from rights are either purchased on-market or issued. performance period purchased on-market? wever, in previous years where vest t which is Stockland's default posit Do participants receive distributions or dividends on LTI grants?
+The Boa or mutually agreed resignation. ard retains discretion to review this in certain circumstances where termi nation is Stockland initiated such as redundancy Are rights which convert to securities At the Board's discretion, post the release of Stockland's annual results s, securities which convert from righ ts are either purchased on-market or issued. post the performance period purchased on-market?
+No rights vested in FY12.
+However to avoid dilution. , in previous years where vesting did occur, securities have been purcha sed on-market which is Stockland's default position Do participants receive distributions or dividends on LTI grants?
 Participants do not receive distributions on any rights during the three year performance period.
-If any rights convert to securities post the performance period, distributions will be paid as per other Stockland securities.
-Is performance retested if performance hurdles are not exceeded?
-No. Any rights which do not exceed the applicable performance hurdle(s) lapse at the end of the performance period.
+If any rights convert to securities post the performance period distributions will be paid as per other Stockland securities. ls performance retested if performance hurdles are not exceeded?
+No. Any rights which do not excee d the applicable performance hurdle (s) lapse at the end of the performar nce period.
 Are there any minimum securityholding requirements for the Managing Director or Senior Executives?
 Yes.
-Stockland requires that minimum securityholdings for the Managing Director (equal to two times Fixed Pay) and Executive Committee members (equal to one times Fixed Pay) must be maintained if the Executive wishes to sell any Stockland securities which were granted after 1 July 2010 and vest after 1 July 2013.
-Do clawback provisions apply to LTI?
-Yes.
-The Board may at its absolute discretion determine that some or all of an employee's LTI award be forfeited if, in the Board's reasonable opinion, adverse circumstances affecting the performance or reputation of the Company have come to their attention.
-How is performance assessed and rewarded The number of performance rig following schedule: thts which convert to Stockland sec curities are based on the against these hurdles?
-Relative TSR Growth over three years Aggregate EPS Growth over three years Proportion of TSR/EPS related rights vesting Less than or equal to TSR Target Less than or equal to EPS Target 0% Greater than TSR Target Greater than EPS Target 50% Up to 10% greater than TSR Target Up to 5% greater than EPS Target Straight-line between 50% and 100% 10% or more greater than TSR Target 5% (or more) greater than EPS Target 100%
+Stockland requires that minim (equal to one times Fixed Pay) mus 1 July 2013. num securityholdings for the Managin at be maintained if the Executive wish g Director (equal to two times Fixed les to sell any Stockland securities v Pay) and Executive Committee members which were granted after 1 July 2010 and vest after Do clawback provisions apply to LTI? e discretion determine that some or a mance or reputation of the Company feited if, in the Board's reasonable opinion, adverse How is performance assessed and rewarded against these hurdles?
+The number of performance rights which convert to Stockland securities es are based on the following sched ule: · · Relative TSR Growth over three years Aggregate EPS Growth over three years Proportion of TSR/EPS related rights vesting Less than or equal to TSR Target Less than or equal to EPS Target 0% Greater than TSR Target Greater than EPS Target 50% Up to 10% greater than TSR Target Up to 5% greater than EPS Target Straight-line between 50% and 100% 10% or more greater than TSR Target 5% or more greater than EPS Target 100%

-Long-Term Incentives (continued)
+LONG-TERM INCENTIVES (continued)